simonvomeyser/simple-web-dev/resources/markdown/ten-trello-tidbits.blade.md

 ## Notifications and fighting E-Mail SPAM

-Most Applications either inform you too seldomly about important changes or bombard you with emails by default.
-I have seen coworkers simple marking all emails coming from a tool as spam since it was too complicated to find the settings.
+Most Applications either inform you too seldom about important changes or bombard you with emails by default.
+I have seen coworkers simply marking all emails coming from a tool as spam since it was too complicated to find the settings.

 At Trello, the team really has put a lot of thought into their notification and email system to not make them loose significance by sheer mass.
 There are three simple options for E-Mails: